temporalio/documentation/docs/workflows.md

 However, Workflow Executions intended to run indefinitely should be written with some care.
 The Temporal Cluster stores the complete Event History for the entire lifecycle of a Workflow Execution.
-The Temporal Cluster logs a warning after 10K (10,240) Events and will periodically log additional warnings as new Events are added.
+The Temporal Cluster logs a warning after 10K (10,240) Events and periodically logs additional warnings as new Events are added.
-If the Event History exceeds 50K (51,200) Events, the Workflow Execution will be terminated.
+If the Event History exceeds 50K (51,200) Events, the Workflow Execution is terminated.

 To prevent _runaway_ Workflow Executions, you can use the Workflow Execution Timeout, the Workflow Run Timeout, or both.
 A Workflow Execution Timeout can be used to limit the duration of Workflow Execution Chain, and a Workflow Run Timeout can be used to limit the duration an individual Workflow Execution (Run).